swaptacular/swpt_ca_scripts/README.md

 ## Creating an info-bundle file

-Every Swaptacular network node should create an info-bundle file for itself, which is a `.zip` archive that contains 4 files:
+Every Swaptacular network node should create an info-bundle file for itself.
+Info-bundle files are `.zip` archives that contains 4 files:

 1. The self-signed certificate for the node's root-CA (`root-ca.crt`).
 2. A certificate signing request (`root-ca.csr`).
-3. The contents of the node's `nodeinfo` directory (`nodeinfo.zip`).
+3. The contents of the node's "nodeinfo" directory (`nodeinfo.zip`).
-4. A digital signature for the `nodeinfo.zip` file (`nodeinfo.signature`).
+4. A digital signature for the "nodeinfo.zip" file (`nodeinfo.signature`).

 To create an info-bundle file, use the `create-infobundle` command, specifying the name of the info-bundle file that should be created